withastro/docs/src/pages/en/guides/integrations-guide/deno.md

 ## Troubleshooting

+For help, check out the `#support-threads` channel on [Discord](https://astro.build/chat).
+Our friendly Support Squad members are here to help!

+You can also check our [Astro Integration Documentation][astro-integration] for more on integrations.

 ## Contributing

 This package is maintained by Astro's Core team.
 You're welcome to submit an issue or PR!

 ## Changelog

+See [CHANGELOG.md](https://github.com/withastro/astro/tree/main/packages/integrations/deno/CHANGELOG.md) for a history of changes to this integration.

 [astro-integration]: /en/guides/integrations-guide/